-You’ve likely heard of vitamin D, in some way or another.
-Maybe you’ve eyed it on your smoothie bottle, or pondered what it was doing in your moisturiser, but never really known exactly why we need it, and what role it performs in our bodies.
-Dr Taher Mahmud of the London Osteoporosis Clinic gives us the basics of vitamin D, and why it’s necessary for us and our bone health.
+You’ve likely heard of vitamin D in some way or another.
+Maybe you’ve eyed it on your smoothie bottle or pondered what it was doing in your moisturiser but never really known exactly why we need it and what role it performs in our bodies.
+Dr Taher Mahmud of the London Osteoporosis Clinic gives us the basics of vitamin D and why it’s necessary for our bone health.

 What is vitamin D?

 Vitamin D is sometimes nicknamed ‘the sunshine vitamin’, as our skin

 produces it naturally in a direct response to sunlight.
 The skin can make vitamin D, but only in temperate climates.
 The UK winters don’t exactly stimulate the process – although (at times) the weather is sunny, there is not enough UVB light, essential in vitamin D production in the body.
 So, even if you’re outside in winter, your body cannot produce the vitamin D it needs.